-Talk to your GP if you experience symptoms of depression for most of the day, every day, for more than 2 weeks.
+Talk to your GP if you have symptoms of depression every day for more than 2 weeks.

 You should also talk to your GP if you:

-- have symptoms of depression that aren't improving
+- have symptoms of depression that are not improving

-- find your mood affects your work, other interests, and relationships with your family and friends
+- notice your mood affects your work, other interests, and relationships with your family and friends

 - have thoughts of suicide or self-harm